How do I register for tax-prep volunteer training?

 Tax volunteers will work onsite at United Way of Central Alabama, in the Alice Williams Building, the new glass and stone building next to United Way’s original brick building.

 Where is United Way of Central Alabama?

 3600 8th Avenue South in the Avondale/Forest Park neighborhood.
 (If using GPS.
 Enter 3620 8th Avenue South to come to the specific building when tax volunteers are working.)

 From St. Vincent’s Hospital, follow University Boulevard east about eight blocks.
 The street name will change to Clairmont Avenue.
 Watch for the Piggly Wiggly on the left at 34th Street South.
 After the Piggly Wiggly, go one more block past Park 35 Apartments, and turn left at 36th Street South.
 UWCA is one block ahead at the top of the hill.
 Turn right and then turn left into the parking lot.
 Continue past the red brick building and enter the front entrance of the stone and glass Alice Williams Building.
 Check in with the receptionist to sign in and get your volunteer badge and name tag.

 What do I do as a volunteer?

 Most appointments for clients allow them to complete a drop-off interview one week, then return the next week to sign and pick up the completed return.
 Volunteers can help with the drop-off and pick-up meetings.

-Volunteers also have the option to prepare returns that have already been dropped off; many new volunteers like to do this as a way to get familiar with the process without worry that they are keeping a client waiting.
+Volunteers also have the option to prepare returns that have already been dropped off, or that were received online.
+Many new volunteers like to do this as a way to get familiar with the process before assisting clients in person.